Shawn-Dong/py-feat-application/README.md

 - Extract 20 Action Units from video frames
 - Extract 7 emotions (anger, disgust, fear, happiness, sadness, surprise, neutral)
-- Process videos at 30fps
+- Process videos at 30fps (configurable)
+- **Supports videos of any length** - from seconds to hours
 - Output to CSV and NumPy formats
 - Comprehensive analysis and visualization tools